 If you are using Microsoft Planner in a hybrid environment in which your users may have Exchange Online or on-premises mailboxes, note that:

-Planner has full functionality when your user has an Exchange Online mailbox
+Planner has full functionality when your user has a product license that includes Exchange Online

-Planner users without Exchange Online mailboxes may have the following issues:
+Planner users without Exchange Online may have the following issues:

 Users may have issues with viewing or adding comments to a task.